-Ensuring our content is accessible is part of our mission, and while we're working hard to achieve that goal, we realize making our questions accessible to all students is tricky due to the reading-based nature of our website.
-To combat this, we've highlighted a Chrome Extension that we think works well to bridge the gap with Albert.
+Ensuring our content is accessible is part of our mission.
+While we're working hard to achieve that goal, we realize making our questions accessible to all students is tricky due to the reading-based nature of our website.
+To combat this, we've highlighted a Chrome Extension that bridges the gap with Albert.
 OpenDyslexic Font integrates quickly and easily into the Google Chrome browser on your students' computers.
 If your students are using different devices to interact with Albert, let us know and we can help you find an appropriate solution!

 Using OpenDyslexic Font for Chrome